 Another disadvantage is that the tour buses don't run in the evening, so you'll want to plan your tour loop each day so that the last stop is at or near your hotel, or somewhere with easy alternate transportation back to your hotel.
-Some of the activities on the tour route might take all day, like Universal Studios Hollywood (which might not be the best use of a tour day), while others you might want to hop off to take a couple pictures and get on the next bus.Continue to 7 of 9 below.
+Some of the activities on the tour route might take all day, like Universal Studios Hollywood (which might not be the best use of a tour day), while at other stops you might want to hop off to take a couple of pictures and get on the next bus.

 Hollywood and West Hollywood attractions are within easy biking distance of each other, but this is one of the least bike-friendly areas, due to the density of cars and drivers who are unfamiliar with the area.
-If you're cycling in this area, you may want to stick to smaller... parallel streets for going more than a few blocks, rather than trying to navigate the chaos of cars and tour buses on Hollywood Boulevard.
+If you're cycling in this area, you may want to stick to smaller parallel streets for going more than a few blocks, rather than trying to navigate the chaos of cars and tour buses on Hollywood Boulevard.

 If you're an avid cyclist, it's about 14 miles to bike from Hollywood to Santa Monica and is probably faster than taking a bus, although more treacherous.

-Daily and weekly bike rental rates can be as expensive as renting a car, but you'll save on insurance, parking, and gas.Continue to 8 of 9 below.
+Daily and weekly bike rental rates can be as expensive as renting a car, but you'll save on insurance, parking, and gas.

-Getting to Disneyland Without a Car
+Getting to Disneyland

-Another option is to take the Metro Red Line to Union Station, then catch a Metrolink (commuter train) or Amtrak train to Fullerton Train Station, then... take the Anaheim ART bus one stop to Disneyland.
+Another option is to take the Metro Red Line to Union Station, then catch a Metrolink (commuter train) or Amtrak train to Fullerton Train Station, then take the Anaheim ART bus one stop to Disneyland.
 This gives you two transfers instead of just one, and it takes about the same amount of time or longer.

 Another option is to plan your Disney trip for a day or two at the end of your stay and spend your final night or two near Disneyland.
 You can get the Disneyland Ticket with Transportation option from a broker like Viator, which is still far cheaper than a one-way taxi fare, but don't use the return.
 Check into a Disneyland area hotel instead.
-That way you can stay at the park until it closes.
+That way you can stay in the park until it closes.

 LAX to Disneyland